jeffclough/handy-legacy/pylib/RE.md

 so you can use the match object's groupdict() method to get the value of the "name" group.

-It turns out having a few of these RE extensions predefined for your code can be a handy little step-saver that also tends to increase its readability, especially if it makes heavy use of regular expressions.
+It turns out having a few of these regexp extensions predefined for your code can be a handy little step-saver that also tends to increase its readability, especially if it makes heavy use of regular expressions.

-### Pre-loaded RE Extensions
+### Pre-loaded Regexp Extensions
-This module comes with several pre-loaded RE extensions that I've come to appreciate.
+This module comes with several pre-loaded regexp extensions that I've come to appreciate.

 #### General Extensions